Adam-Fordyce/wp-fast-init/roles/setup_nginx/README.md

 ## Introduction

 This role will:
+ - Add the apt repository for nginx
- - Install the NginX package
+ - Install the nginx package
  - Enable the nginx service on startup
  - Configure the nginx service to start
  - Create the application path that is to be served
- - Create the WordPress specific nginx configuration file
+ - Create the Wordpress specific nginx configuration file from template
  - Create a symbolic link to the configuration to enable the site
- - Reload the service
+ - Reload/Restart the service if required

 ## Example